autoreleasefool/runcode.blog/_posts/2021-09-03-solving-13-clues-modeling.md

 - Add a new `Inquisition`, `Accusation`, or `Examination` by tapping "Add action" and completing the form presented.
 - Reveal a `SecretInformant` by tapping the informant's position and selecting which card it represents from the list that appears.

-As you modify the state, recording the clues that are asked and answered during the course of the game, the app will attempt to calculate the most likely solution to your mystery, through the approaches described in the next post, [_Coming soon:_ Solving 13 Clues, Part 2 — Approaches to solving a mystery](#).
+As you modify the state, recording the clues that are asked and answered during the course of the game, the app will attempt to calculate the most likely solution to your mystery, through the approaches described in the next post, [_Coming soon: Solving 13 Clues, Part 2 — Approaches to solving a mystery_](/posts/solving-13-clues-approaches).
 As it determines the most likely solution, it will surface them in the UI.
-Similarly, the app will recommend actions for you to take when it's your turn, as discussed in the third post, [_Coming soon:_ Solving 13 Clues, Part 3 — Asking the right questions](#).
+Similarly, the app will recommend actions for you to take when it's your turn, as discussed in the third post, [_Coming soon: Solving 13 Clues, Part 3 — Asking the right questions_](/posts/solving-13-clues-questions).

 ### CLI